TNG/elevation-of-privilege/README.md

 Threat Modeling via Serious Games is the easy way to get started and increase the security of your projects.
 This is a card game that developers, architects or security experts can play.

-This application implements an online version of the card games [Elevation of Privilege](https://download.microsoft.com/download/F/A/E/FAE1434F-6D22-4581-9804-8B60C04354E4/EoP_Whitepaper.pdf) and [OWASP Cornucopia](https://owasp.org/www-project-cornucopia/), allowing to play the threat modeling games in remote or geo-distributed developer teams.
+This application implements an online version of the card games [Elevation of Privilege](https://download.microsoft.com/download/F/A/E/FAE1434F-6D22-4581-9804-8B60C04354E4/EoP_Whitepaper.pdf), [OWASP Cornucopia](https://owasp.org/www-project-cornucopia/), [OWASP Cumulus](https://owasp.org/www-project-cumulus/) and [Elevation of MLsec](https://github.com/kantega/elevation-of-mlsec), allowing to play the threat modeling games in remote or geo-distributed developer teams.

 #### Play a demo!